lborguetti/netfilter-hands-on/README.md

 vagrant status
 ```

-This diagram bellow represent the network conection between this VMs
+The diagram bellow represent the network conection between this VMs

 ![Network Diagram](https://github.com/lborguetti/netfilter-hands-on/raw/master/docs/networking-diagram.dot.png)

 ## Network

-Network

 ### Connect to each VM and check the network and routing table settings and take notes.###